WordPress/gutenberg/docs/reference/deprecated.md

 ## 4.0.0

-- `wp.components.RichTextProvider` has been removed.
+- `wp.editor.RichTextProvider` has been removed.
 Please use `wp.data.select( 'core/editor' )` methods instead.
 - `wp.components.Draggable` as a DOM node drag handler has been removed.
 Please, use `wp.components.Draggable` as a wrap component for your DOM node drag handler.
 - `wp.i18n.getI18n` has been removed.
 Use `__`, `_x`, `_n`, or `_nx` instead.
 - `wp.i18n.dcnpgettext` has been removed.
 Use `__`, `_x`, `_n`, or `_nx` instead.